-The Hong Kong Shippers’ Council was established to protect and promote the interests of its members and Hong Kong shippers in general.
-They namely convene on matters relating to the transportation of merchandise by sea, land, and air.
+The Hong Kong Shippers’ Council was established to protect and promote the interests of not just its members, but Hong Kong shippers in general.
+The body convenes on matters relating to the transportation of merchandise by sea, land and air.

-The Council operates under the guidance of an Executive Committee made up of representatives from 16 major trade associations in Hong Kong.
-It also derives its broad-based representation and membership from these trade associations.
+The Council operates under the guidance of an Executive Committee comprising representatives from 17 major trade associations in Hong Kong.
+Its broad-based representation and membership are derived from these trade associations.

 THE COUNCIL’S MISSION

-At a regional and local level, the focus of the Council is to:
+At regional and local level, the focus of the Council is to:

-• Ensure that carriers’ charges are reasonable, set with sufficient transparency and justification, and subject to proper governance
+• Ensure that carriers’ charges are reasonable, set with sufficient transparency and justification, and subject to proper governance; and

 The Council achieves these goals through the following actions: